dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 		mesonet_opt_var = [ "precip3hr", "precip6hr", "precip12hr", "precip10min" ];

-This entry is an array of variables which are optional variables for the MESONET type input data.
+This entry is an array of variables which are optional variables for the MESONET input data.
 Above variables are not available from sometime in 2016.

 __________________